Appliance for Immune- difusion test in agar wells

 Also, in experimental work or in cases of research of vaccinas to new virus, this kind of equipment is used with agar-fixation galss table.
 Special shape of lines after precipitation reaction render visual information about antibody and anti-gene interaction, and hence, effectiveness of vaccine.

-Two types (sizes) are produced, with 7.0 mm holes and 7 mm center well; other specially for brucellosis tests (according to standard method), having six 5 mm wells around 3 mm cental well.
+Two types (sizes) are produced, with 7.0 mm holes and 7 mm center well; other type - specially for brucellosis tests (according to standard method), having six 5 mm wells around 3 mm cental well.

 After contact piercing of 7 wells in agar, he central part (circles) have to be removed by aspitation, or special vacuum pump.
 For inerpretation of the results, diffuse light source is needed.